 NCDS heard from member surveys that their younger member segment wanted to see tangible value and networking opportunities – which led NCDS to the idea of an online, members-only community.

 This year, NCDS’s community, NC Dental Connect, became a hub of activity for members to share information around the pandemic, helping NCDS to show members special, tangible support in a time of need.
 NC Dental Connect saw 20x more community engagement during the pandemic.
-They also increased new member acquisition by 200% during the summer of 2020 with exclusive member benefits, including NC Dental Connect.

 Their community gives every member the ability to ask peers questions directly, share resources, and meet colleagues with similar interests.
 Making the community members-only has helped the association drive more membership growth since non-members don’t want to miss out.